 We want to see where an effort is made to provide related educational experiences.
 These efforts may be as simple as a teacher devoting some pre- and post-classroom time to discussing the impact of the play.
 We also encourage signing up for Q&A sessions where these are available.

-Preference will be given to applications that show the school has implemented plans to reach out to children who may not have had the opportunity to attend theatre performances in the past.
+Preference will be given to applications that show the school has implemented plans to reach out to children who may not have had the opportunity to attend theater performances in the past.

 However, make every effort not to single out Pupil Premium students.